 LPGs transportation revenues increased \$9.6 million, or 14%, for the year ended December 31, 1996, compared with the prior year, due to the 9% increase in volumes delivered and the 4% increase in the LPGs average tariff per barrel.
 Propane deliveries increased to a record 35.2 million barrels as a result of colder winter weather during the first and second quarters of 1996, lower inventory supplies and favorable price differentials.
-The increase in propane deliveries was partially offset by a 2.8 million barrel decrease in butane deliveries attributable to increased Canadian supply imported into the Midwest, higher Gulf Coast prices and the shut-down of a refinery in the Northeast that was supplied by the pipeline system.
-This refinery is expected to begin operations again during 1997.
+The increase in butane deliveries attributable to increased Canadian supply imported into the Midwest, higher Gulf Coast prices and the shut-down in early 1996 of a refinery in the Northeast that was supplied by the Pipeline System.
 The 4% increase in the LPGs average tariff per barrel during 1996 resulted from increased long-haul propane deliveries in the upper Midwest and Northeast, coupled with lower deliveries along the upper Texas Gulf Coast.